bowtietech/cam_test/server/README.md

     - API would be blueprinted and standardized
     - Scroll indication overlay on log card bodies
     - Actual folder structures for the code
+    - There would be a POST route explicit for logs instead of root

 - In the current system, two clients could request and get logs from slightly different times than expected, but the logs are timestamped internally, so shouldn't cause any issues.
+- **IMPORTANT** The user's '/logs' request will complete with whatever data is available, but invalidated if not current (contrary to instructions).
+Leaving the GET request open that long seemed dirty, dirty.

 ### References